vivekvrao/user-feedback/README.md

 - Only signed in users can create new topics or comment on them.
 - moderators defined in settings.json
 - For text search through the fields user-feedback creates an index using an undocumented _ensureIndex api call.
 If the api changes - then index would not be created automatically.
 You would need to create the index manually on mongo command line.
+- Topic creator or Moderator can accept an answer or delete a comment

 **db.userfeedback.createIndex({"head":"text", "desc":"text"},{"weights": {"head": 10, "desc": 5,}})');**

 ### To be added
-- accept an answer
-- delete a comment
 - surveys
 - private ideas